Seagram’s heiress Clare Bronfman sentenced to almost seven years in prison in NXIVM sex trafficking case

 During her 15 years with the group, prosecutors estimate that Bronfman spent $116 million on NXIVM and Raneire, according to the Times.
 Bronfman used her seemingly endless well of money to fund aggressive and persistent lawsuits against ex-members and critics.
 Prosecutors said that she went so far as to hire private investigators to find private financial records belonging to judges, journalists, cult experts, and even Senate Minority Leader Charles E. Schumer (D-N.Y.).

-Bronfman plead guilty in April 2019.
+Bronfman pleaded guilty in April 2019.
 Three other defendants, including former “Smallville” actress Allison Mack who was also a co-leader of DOS, also pleaded guilty to various charges.
 Raniere’s sentencing is set for Oct.
 27. The others have not yet been sentenced.

 During the four-hour hearing on Wednesday, nine victims who left NXIVM spoke directly to Bronfman, some pleading her to renounce Raniere and others tearfully recounting how Bronfman’s actions derailed their lives.